Chris-Wave/Selkie_Foundation_Modelling/Suction_Caisson/README.md

 ## Version 0.00:
 Warning: This version is not a stable released version.
 It is work in progress.

+The current iteration of the suction caisson makes use of hard coded soil properties.
+The user however, has to define the soil type and soil subtype themselves.
+Next revision will address this and provide more independencei in setting up proeprties.

+The module accepts a singular value of D0.
+Iterations over several values of D0 is achieved in the designer script - outside of this module.
+Improvements to this will be made in the next revisions

 ## Functions:

 We will cover each function available within the SCF class, specify the inputs and outputs for them and the datatypes.